Exercise and Nutrition Sciences

 Prerequisites: BIOL 200 and BIOL 201.
 Corequisites: BIOL 202 and BIOL 203, EXER 240.
 This course is designed to allow students to learn, practice, and become competent and proficient in the psychomotor skills associated basic injury prevention, evaluation, management, and treatment of physically active individuals in the practice of athletic training as defined by the NATA.
 (Formerly 5550:241)

-EXER:242 Therapeutic Modalities (3 Credits)
+EXER 242 Therapeutic Modalities (3 Units)

 Prerequisites: Accepted into the ATEP Clinical Education Program.
 Corequisite: EXER 243.
 This course will promote student medical and technical aspects of therapeutic modalities and pharmacological agents in the treatment and rehabilitation of injured physically active individuals.
 (Formerly 5550:242)

-EXER:243 Athletic Training Lab I (1 Credit)
+EXER 243 Athletic Training Lab I (1 Unit)

 Prerequisites: Accepted into the ATEP Clinical Education Program.
 Corequisites: EXER 242.
 This course will meet CAATE standards and allow the students to learn and practice psychomotor skills and clinical proficiencies.
 Includes clinical rotation.
 (Formerly 5550:243)

-EXER:250 Principles of Athletic Training (3 Credits)
+EXER 250 Principles of Athletic Training (3 Units)

 Prerequisites: Students must be accepted into the Clinical Athletic Training Education Program (ATEP).
 This course will address principles and techniques used in initial evaluation of musculoskeletal injury as defined by CAATE standards and guidelines.
 (Formerly 5550:250)